kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image085.png)

 Enter "upper" in the search box and click the search icon.
-Drag and drop the "upper case" element as follows.
+Drag and drop the element "upper-case" as follows.
 Then, click "Save" and "Close".

 ![](images/300/RC_image086.png)